Eileen-S-L/SAFEUS_WebsiteProject/Contract_formal_ver.md

-# Bigstackz: Eileen Liu, Rachel Punter, Emannuel, Ayobami Bidokwo
+# Bigstackz: Eileen Liu, Rachel Punter, Tume Emannuel Dzelamonyuy, Ayobami Bidokwu
 # Team Contract

 ## Team Goals
     ### Academic Goals
-        1.
+        1. To set up a website that addressed the severe danger of Drug&substance usage
+        2. Try to develop this website not only as a course project but also a helpful website that could be used for wider scenarios.

     ### Teamwork Goals
         1. Practice effective communication skills